puutaro/CommandClick/README.md

 `Command Click` have auto exec script.
 This is used when `index mode` startup or end.

 #### Startup script
-This script is automaticaly executed when `index mode` startup.
+1. This script is automaticaly executed when `index mode` startup.
 But, in default, `onAutoExec` in setting variable is `OFF` so, if you enable this, you must be `ON` (reference to [add](#add)).

+2. Override `config setting variable`, if you are change default value with your set value.

 #### End script